Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Future work and Conclusion

 \section{Future work and Conclusion}

 The results obtained by using hb-graph highlight the possibility of using hb-edges for analyzing networks; they confirm that vertices are highlighted due to their connectivity.
-The highlighting of the hb-edges has been achieved by using the intermediate step of our diffusion process: to achieve it conveniently without having a ranking by hb-edge m-cardinality we normalized it.
-Different applications can be thought in particular in the search of tagged multimedia documents: sharing of keywords, geographic location, or any valuable information contained in the annotations.
+The highlighting of the hb-edges has been achieved by using the intermediate step of our diffusion process.
+Different applications can be thought in particular in the search of tagged multimedia documents for refining the results and scoring of documents retrieved.
 Using tagged documents ranking by this means could help in creating summary for visualisation.
 Our approach is seen as a strong basis to refine the approach of \cite{xu2016multi}.
+This approach can also be viewed as a mean to make query expansion and disambiguation by using additional high scored words in the network and a way of making some recommendation based on the scoring of a document based on its main words.